ibexa/documentation-user/docs/personalization/filters.md

 If you need to represent available items of a website in different dimensions (taxonomies), you can do this out of the box, by enriching the `categorypath` information of an item.

-For example, in a shop that sells furniture and plants, products can be structured based on website navigation.
+For example, in a store that sells furniture and plants, products can be structured based on website navigation.
-Typically, customers would look for computer desks and get a list of recommendations of all computer desks in the shop.
+Typically, customers would look for computer desks and get a list of recommendations of all computer desks in the store.
 When necessary, the Personalization service can also use another dimension for filtering recommendations, for example, a "brand" dimension.
 In this case, users would get recommendations for all items from the same "brand".